hanabi/hanabi.github.io/docs/level_19/ejections.md

   - Alice clues green to Bob, which fills in the green 4.
   - Bob considers what the clue means:
     - Normally, this would be a *Play Clue* on the green 4, calling for a green 2 and a green 3 to be played as a *Finesse*.
 However, Bob does not see green 2 and green 3 in anyone else's hands.
 It also cannot be in his hand (because he has negative green on his entire hand).
     - If it isn't a *Finesse*, then it must be a *Self Color Bluff*.
-However, *Self Color Bluffs* are only performed on legal *Bluff Targets* (e.g. one-away-from-playable cards), and the green 4 is two-away-from-playable.
+However, *Self Color Bluffs* are only performed on legal *Bluff-Targets* (e.g. one-away-from-playable cards), and the green 4 is two-away-from-playable.
     - If it isn't a *Self Color Bluff*, then it must be a *Self Color Double Bluff*.
 However, Bob sees that Cathy has a trash card on her *Finesse Position*.
 If he blind-plays his *Finesse Position*, Cathy will go on to misplay her *Finesse Position*.
 That means that a *Self Color Double Bluff* does not make sense.
     - If it isn't a *Self Color Double Bluff*, then it must be a *Self Color Ejection*.
   - Bob blind-plays his *Second Finesse Position*.
 It is a red 2 and it successfully plays.